Can a litter of kittens have multiple fathers?

 Cats are what is known as induced-ovulators, which means that the act of copulation induces ovulation.
 Cats release several eggs per ovulation and these eggs are released after she mates.
 All of the female cat’s eggs are released at the same time and survive for 24 hours.
 Therefore if she mates with several males, each egg has the potential to be fertilised by any of their sperm (superfecundation).
 The number of kittens delivered is usually the same as the number of eggs the female cat releases.
 In theory, a female cat can have a litter of kittens each of whom has a different father.

 Is this why kittens in a litter look so different from one another?

 Possibly, however, while kittens can have different fathers, litter mates can look completely different to one another, but have the same father.

 Genes can be dominant or recessive.
 So, for example, the gene for blue eyes is recessive, meaning a male and female cat who both have blue eyes can only produce a blue-eyed kitten.
 However, a cat with green or brown eyes (both of which are dominant to blue) can also carry the recessive gene for blue.
 So female and/or male green or brown eyed cat can produce a blue-eyed kitten.
 This means the cat(s) with green eyes carry the recessive gene for blue eyes.
 This is the same for longhaired cats, which is also recessive.
 One or both parents can be short-haired but produce longhaired kittens if they carry the recessive gene for long hair.

 Can brother and sister cats mate?

 Yes, this is absolutely possible for feline siblings to mate, as is father and daughter, mother and son.
-Cats don't discriminate when it comes to who they mate with.
+Cats don’t discriminate when it comes to who they mate with.
 When a female is in the season, she will mate with any available male (well most, some cats can be pickier).
-This is why it is so important to get all cats in your household desexed before they reach sexual maturity at around six months of age.
+This is why it is so important to desex all cats before they reach sexual maturity at around six months of age.